These very flavorful keto empanadas are made with fathead dough and a tasty ground beef filling.

 Instructions

-Make the dough.
-Make the fathead dough, then roll the dough thin and cut it into circles.
+Make the fathead dough, then roll it thin and cut it into circles.

 Shape the empanadas.
-Place a bit of filling on each dough circle, then fold over to make a half-circle and pinch the edges closed.
+Place a tablespoon of filling on each dough circle, then fold over to make a half-circle and pinch the edges closed.

-Bake them.
-Bake the pastries until they are puffy and beautifully golden-brown, about 10 minutes per side in a 350°F oven.
+Bake the empanadas until they are puffy and beautifully golden-brown, about 10 minutes per side, in a 350°F oven.

 The second option is to place a heaping tablespoon of the beef mixture on one half of each circle, leaving a ½-inch border.
-Then fold the dough over to make a half-circle and pinch the edges closed.
+Fold the dough over to make a half-circle, and pinch the edges closed.

 The second option is tastier, in my opinion, because the ratio of filling to dough is better.
-It also produces more of the pastries (albeit smaller ones).
+It also produces more empanadas (albeit smaller ones).

-However, this is not really an issue, because (a) you'll likely have additional scraps of dough and can patch the tears, and (b) as they bake, the dough puffs, and everything comes together beautifully - no spills.
+However, this is not really an issue, because (a) you'll likely have additional dough scraps and can patch the tears, and (b) as they bake, the dough puffs up, and everything comes together beautifully - no spills.

-Traditionally, the edges are crimped with a fork to make a pretty pattern.
-But I find that the keto dough is a bit too sticky for that.
-So I skip this step.
+Traditionally, the edges of empanadas are crimped with a fork to make a pretty pattern.
+But I find that the keto dough is a bit too sticky for that, so I skip this step.

-In Argentina, they were almost always filled with a seasoned mixture of ground beef, and that's how I make them too - I use onion, garlic, ground beef, and spices.
-It's a delicious, very flavorful filling that's great all on its own if you happen to have leftovers.
+In Argentina, they were almost always filled with a seasoned mixture of ground beef, and that's how I make them, too - I use onion, garlic, ground beef, and spices.
+It's a delicious filling that's also good on its own if you happen to have leftovers.

-I use fathead dough, which is made from shredded mozzarella, cream cheese, and almond flour.
+I use fathead dough, which is made from shredded mozzarella, cream cheese, an egg, and almond flour.

-Every time I work with this dough I'm amazed at how it comes together as a real dough (albeit more sticky and harder to work with).
+Every time I work with this dough, I'm amazed at how it comes together as a real dough (albeit a bit sticky).

 I am especially impressed with how well it bakes, puffed and golden and tender and so very tasty!
 It's a miracle keto dough.